 Home equity can help you take control of personal debt.
 For example, there are several advantages to using a home equity loan to pay off multiple high-interest credit card debts.
 You’ll face only one fixed monthly payment, and since home equity loans generally carry lower interest rates than revolving credit card debt, that payment is likely to be much more attractive.

 3. Pay for College

-Harnessing the equity in your home can be a smart way to pay for college.
-You must consider several variables including the length of the loan and the interest rate.
-Because many parents face their own retirement within five or 10 years of financing a child’s education, this is a personal decision that varies by case.
+Harnessing the equity in your home can be a smart way to pay for college if you consider variables like the length of the loan and the interest rate.
+Because many parents face their own retirement within five or 10 years of financing a child’s education, this is a personal decision.
 You might consider a blended approach, leveraging equity and utilizing education-specific loans or government programs.

 5 Worst Ways to Use Home Equity

-Home equity loans and lines of credit come with risks.
-They carry interest, and if you default on the loan, you could lose your home.
-Although equity can be a powerful tool, it isn’t always the answer.
+Although equity can be a powerful tool, it isn’t the best answer for risky or frivolous purchases or those that don’t have long-term value.
+Both equity options carry interest, and if you default on the loan, you could lose your home.
 Here are five ways you shouldn’t use home equity:

 1. Buy a New Car

 Homes are appreciating assets, meaning their value generally increases over time.
 You shouldn’t use home equity to pay for depreciating assets like cars, which begin losing value the moment you buy them.
-Don’t be tempted if a home equity loan or HELOC has a lower interest rate than a traditional auto loan.
-Auto loans are secured by the vehicle — if you default you lose only your car, not your home.
+And if you default on an equity-financed auto loan, you could lose your home as well as your car.

 2. Take a Vacation

 It’s always nice to go on vacation and get away from home — but not at the expense of your home.
 No matter how badly you need a vacation, a vacation is a short-term want — one you shouldn’t finance with money that could cost you your home.
 Instead, use a traditional line of credit or take a cheaper vacation.